ape-with-helmet/English-Tulu-translator/README.md

 ### Disclaimer

 This project is still under development and is not yet publicly available.
 Please check back for updates and further information.
-EOL

-echo "README.md file has been created and updated."